seainml/ShapeUp-cn/README.md

 ## doing
 - [x] Generate 1st edition from ChatGpt: The quality doesn't meet the need.
 - [x] Try DeepL translation： The quality doesn't meet the need.
+- [x] Try TongyiQianWen provided by Ali, and the translation is better.
 - [ ] Publish it to Gitbook: Try [TLCL](https://billie66.github.io/TLCL/) style